rhilconsultants/kyverno-101-workshop/Exercise - 5/README.md

 > Note!
 In our demo environment we are using a single Openshift cluster per-student that will function both as ACM Hub cluster and as the managed cluster that we will install Kyverno on.
 > You can see the following [recorded demo](https://www.youtube.com/watch?v=2RkVDzvBN6w) that demonstrates how to import a remote cluster to be managed by RHACM

+> Also Note!
+In this exercise we are using a uniqe method of deploying ACM Application on ACM Hub using ACM Governance Policy mechanisem.
+We are doing this because of a CRD that Kyverno requiers that we cannot edit with the regular Application Lifecycle of RHACM, and it also keeps all of our yamls in a single file in an organized manner.
 ![image](https://github.com/rhilconsultants/kyverno-101-workshop/assets/60185557/31358634-b45e-45b3-b345-5d34474ca63e)

 ## Prerequisites